wemaxon/es8390-breakout/README.md

 ## Todo
-- Fix OUT connections, OUTN to gnd, use single ended
+- Fix OUT connections, OUTN to gnd, use output as single ended